adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

-* Fix get-graphmethod -uri to not need graphname
 * fix formatting of get-graphmethod to swap columns
 * Invoke-GraphMethod should take pipeline input for native objects
 * Invoke-GraphMethod does not handle inherited types